Skip to content

 });

-// in suites ASYNCHRONOUS callbacks are NOT supported
+// in suites, async callbacks are **not** supported

 describe("add()", function () {